Skip links and keyboard navigation

 • If you can, find ways to increase security at home, like outdoor lights, extra window or door locks, or gates.

 • Consider changing your mobile phone number and setting 'private'.
 Use email if you need to stay in contact with the person using violence.
-This is also an easier way to keep a record of your conversations.
+This is also an easy way to keep a record of your conversations.

 • Consider getting a PO Box if the person using violence has or could get access to your home or letterbox.